 Hidden sugars in food

-Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean: Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form which will be more than likely disguised under a different term, or chemical name that you won’t recognise.
+Just look at most of the so called savory items in your kitchen cupboards and you will see exactly what I mean.
+Sauces, pickles, gravy powder, stock cubes, potato chips, and most convenience foods ALL contain sugar in some form, which will be more than likely disguised under a different term or chemical name that you won’t recognise.

 I know I may have gone to extremes with my no sugar diet, but that’s just me, and was part of my research into the low sugar diet.
 I would recommend you cut down slowly, or just cut down your refined sugars and still eat whole fruits for sweetness.

 Everything in moderation is a good motto, and 90/10 seems to be the right ratio that keeps me fit and healthy.
-That’s 90% good stuff, and and 10% for treats.
+That’s 90% good stuff and and 10% for treats.

 Building new neural pathways in your brain

-Doing this extreme low sugar diet did stand me in good stead, because learning new ways of eating without added sugar really changed my taste buds and helped me to build healthier food habits for life.
+Doing this low sugar diet did stand me in good stead for my future.
+Learning new ways of eating without added sugar really changed my taste buds and helped me to build healthier food habits for life.
 It also helps to build new neural pathways in the brain, which is a crucial thing when it comes to long term changes and forming new habits.

 Here are some of my favorite ways to cut down sugar and nip those sugar cravings in the bud.
-They pretty much always work for me and have helped me transform my health and body for the better.
+They pretty much always work and have helped me transform my health and body for the better.

 1. KEEP BLOOD SUGAR STABLE

-Possibly the most important rule of all, because if your blood sugar is stable then you won’t be on that roller coaster of sugar cravings.
+Possibly the most important rule of all!
+If your blood sugar is stable, then you won’t be on that roller coaster of sugar cravings.
 To do this you should always eat low GI foods, which means minimal refined sugars and refined carbohydrates.

 The Brilliant Avocado!